rhodyprog4ds/BrownFall25/portfolio/extensions.md

 # Generic Extension Ideas

-### Extension
+## Extension

 If there were parts of your previous assignments that you thought were interesting and you want to work with those data more, you can.
 You need to do *more complex* analyses of them, but you can build off of what you already have done, especially for assignments 2, 3, and 5.

-## Extend Assignment 7, 8, or 9
+## Extend Assignment 5

-Assignments 7-9 help you think through what machine learning tasks are.
+Assignment 5 help you think through what machine learning tasks are.
 Extend those ideas by adding additional experiments based on your own questions or the questions in your feedback.